Elgg/Elgg/docs/guides/notifications.rst

 of such notifications shoud be left for Elgg's notification queue.

-New notification events can be registered with the `elgg_register_notification_event()`__ function.
+New notification events can be registered with the `elgg_register_notification_event()`__ function or in the :doc:`elgg-plugin </guides/plugins>` configuration.
 Notifications about registered events will be sent automatically to all subscribed users.

 This is the workflow of the notifications system: